ashish1009/Kreator/README.md

 - TODO: In TextRenderer.hpp : Rotation of Char is not suppirted Yet
 - TODO: In Scene.cpp : Add Duplicate Entity for other entity too later
 - TODO: In Scene.cpp : Move to Scene Renderer Later
+- TODO: In PBRStatic and Anim Shader : Add HDR or Gamma correction